tmobile/magentaA11y/_checklist-native/date-time-picker.md

     Text can resize up to 200% without losing information
 ---
 ## General Notes
-This entry describes native pickers that allow a user to set information such as a date or time.
+This entry describes native pickers that allow a user to set information such as a time or date.
 There may be more uses for such picker inputs as well.

 ## iOS

 ### Developer notes
-For iOS, VoiceOver generally moves focus to the picker options when it opens.
-A "Done" button closes picker, and screen reader focus should move back to the button that opened the picker originally.
+- For iOS, VoiceOver generally moves focus to the picker options when it opens
+- A "Done" button closes picker
+- Screen reader focus should move back to the button that opened the picker originally
+- At first swipe to the input, it may announce as a textfield, but once clicked on you will hear "adjustable" and now you will be inside the time/date picker

 #### Name
 - Programmatic name describes the purpose of the control that opens the picker.